Esi-Mena/Instagram/Documents/Milestone-1/Design/Design.md

 ### Web Framework and Language

-I selected Django because I have years of experience using it.
+I chose Django because our team has experience with this framework and we're enthusiastic about further enhancing our proficiency and capabilities.

 ### Status Video